 We consider the Prototype Fund a prototype itself.
 The program is the first public funding program by a German Federal Ministry that specifically aims at freelance open source developers.
 We are continuously engaged in improving and adapting the program.
 After each funding term, we will conduct an evaluation for which we rely on your feedback in order to make the next term even better.
-In the next three years, we want to learn a lot, share our experiences with you, and help you achieve your plans and projects.
+We want to learn a lot, share our experiences with you, and help you achieve your plans and projects.

 Beyond offering the above, our goal is to grow a network of civic tech projects.
 During the project term, we’ll connect the participants with investors, potential partners and other support programs.
 Sustainability is very important to us and we want to help participants secure long-term support for their projects.

 The ninth round has no focus topic.

 Not at all.
 Simply explain your project to us by answering seven short questions in our application form.
 The questions must be answered in German.

 Each application period lasts 2 months.
 The ninth application rounds are open from August 1 – September 30, 2020.

 We will notify you 8-12 weeks after the deadline whether your application has been successful.
 Note that it might take us more time to give all the projects fair review if the number of applicants exceeds our expectations.